 - "How much confidence do I have in my answer?"

-- limit a critical temperature, stress, or vibration response;
+- limiting a critical temperature, stress, or vibration response;

-- maximize performance, reliability, throughput, reconfigurability, agility, or design robustness
+- maximizing performance, reliability, throughput, reconfigurability, agility, or design robustness

-A systematic, rapid method of determining these optimal solutions will lead to better designs and improved system performance and will reduce dependence on prototypes and testing, which, in turn, will shorten the design cycle and reduce development costs.
+A systematic approach for addressing these questions will lead to higher confidence in our computational simulations, in turn leading to better designs and improved system performance.
+Moreover, a reduced dependence on physical testing can shorten the design cycle and reduce development costs.